 Formal recommendations or principles to assist with patient care for specific clinical circumstances.
 Guidelines are issued by professional organizations, government agencies, and nonprofit organizations (e.g., American Academy of Pediatrics, American Medical Association, World Health Organization, U.S. Preventive Services Task Force).

-Guidelines serve to promote quality and effectiveness of health care services and procedures.
+Guidelines promote quality and effectiveness of health care services and procedures.
 Development of guidelines is based on extensive and systematic review of the literature to provide the evidence to support recommendations.
 Guidelines can serve as helpful evidence of translational research efforts that translate into improved health care services and procedures.

 Advice from authors on searching for information:

 Groups such as government agencies (federal, state, and local), institutions, professional societies, governing boards, vendors, or expert panels issue guidelines.
 Guidelines are also produced by vendors not affiliated with a governmental agency or specialty organization.
-One example of this type of guideline are the Evidence-Based Care Sheets produced by Current Index to Nursing and Allied Health Information (CINAHL).
+One example of this type of guideline is the Evidence-Based Care Sheets produced by Current Index to Nursing and Allied Health Information (CINAHL).
 The Sheets include a list of references used to support the guidelines.